aryn-pathak/material-delta/JOURNAL.md

 Made by: @aryan
 Repository link: https://github.com/aryn-pathak/material-zero/
-Total hours so far: 29.5 hours
+Total hours so far: 34 Hours

 - [x] I have access to a 3D printer (printing-leigon)